The hyperbolic Brownian plane: Convergence to the hyperbolic Brownian plane

 \subsection{Convergence of the type-I UIPT to the Brownian plane}

+If $(X,d)$ is a metric space and $\alpha>0$, we will write $\alpha X$ for the metric space $(X, \alpha d)$.
 We recall that $\mathbb{T}=\mathbb{T}_{\lambda_c}$ is the type-I UIPT.
 If $t$ is a (possibly infinite) triangulation, recall that $B_r(t)$ denotes its ball of radius $r$ around the origin of its root edge and $\overline{B_r}(t)$ its hull, endowed with the induced metric.
 We denote by $\p$ the Brownian plane defined in \cite{CLGplane}.
 Our goal in this section is to prove Theorem \ref{joint}.
-We start with the first two marginals whereas the convergence of the third one will be the content of Section 2.3.
+We start with the first two marginals, whereas the convergence of the third one will be the content of Section 2.3.